How to remove dirt bike graphics is a question every rider has asked himself at least once. Right?

 We’re going to assume you spent your money wisely and invested in a set of new motocross graphics from OMX.
 So bring them over to the workbench, get comfortable and let’s get going.

-• Remove all the components you can that are going to receive a decal and lay them out flat on your workbench.
+- Remove all the components you can that are going to receive a decal.
+Lay them out flat on your workbench.
 Wipe them down one more time to make sure they’re clean and dust free.

-• Peel back the paper from the decal using extreme care and making sure you don’t tug to hard in one direction or the other.
+Peel back the paper from the decal using extreme care and making sure you don’t tug to hard in one direction or the other.
 Firm, even pressure is the order of the day here.
-Make sure you don’t touch the adhesive side of the decal during this part of the process as it could leave a dirt mark on you decal that will only become visible after you attach it.
+Make sure you don’t touch the adhesive side of the decal during this part of the process.
+It could leave a dirt mark on your decal that will only become visible after you attach it.

-• Starting in the center and moving to the edges smooth out the decal completely making sure you remove any creases or air bubbles along the way.
+Starting in the centre and moving to the edges smooth out the decal completely.
+Make sure you remove any creases or air bubbles along the way.
 If the bubble is stubborn puncture it with a pin and use a squeegee to force the air or water out through the pinhole.

 Proceed until you have all the decals installed.
 Return the various components to your bike and you’re ready to go.